alanesq/esp32cam-demo/README.md

 <br>14, 2 & 15 should also be available if you are not using the SD Card.
 <br>You can also use pins 1 and 3 if you do not use Serial.
 <br>More info: https://randomnerdtutorials.com/esp32-cam-ai-thinker-pinout/
-<br>BTW-You can use an MCP23017 io expander chip on pins 12 and 13 to give you 16 general purpose gpio pins.
+<br>BTW-You can use an MCP23017 io expander chip on pins 12 and 13 to give you 16 general purpose gpio pins, this requires the adafruit MCP23017 library to be installed.
 <br>Pin 16 is used for psram but you may get away with using it as input for a button etc.?